nsf-open/nsf-ember-tooltip/README.md

     </div>
 {{/tool-tip}}
 ```
-(Note: using `data-tooltip-content` in the component's yield block currently has one limitation: its content cannot be re-rendered.
+NOTE: using `data-tooltip-content` in the component's yield block currently has one limitation: its content cannot be re-rendered.
 When first created, the component detaches that element from the DOM before passing it to Tooltipster.
-Sorry, we're working on it!)
+Sorry, we're working on it!

 ## Properties
 `{{tool-tip}}` supports (almost) all of the basic options provided by Tooltipster, listed [here](https://iamceege.github.io/tooltipster/#options).